NickBurness/NickBurness/README.md

 # Sup, I'm Nick 👋

+I store all my personal projects, study materials and fun code snippets here on my GitHub.
+I do aim to deliver and make public repos of software I build in the future.
+So be sure to watch this space. :wink:

-## What do I do? :walking:
+## :walking: What do I do?
 I'm a junior developer supporting the education sector in the UK.
-Working hard to learn more every day while doing what I love :heart:

-I store all my personal projects, learning resources and fun code snippets here on my GitHub, though I aim to upload more frequently in the future.
+Right now I live in Manchester, UK.
+You can usually find me storing myself away playing video games, studying hard and practicing my coding skills.

-## What am I learning? :books:
+## :books: What am I currently learning?
-- C#
+- C# and more specifically ASP.NetCore
-- SQL
+- SQL, I must master the art of databases
-- JavaScript
+- JavaScript - Ofcourse
-- CSS
+- HTML/CSS - I want to contribute to making the web accesible!
-- Bass Guitar :guitar:
+- The Bass Guitar :guitar:

-## Where can you find me? :earth_africa:
+## :earth_africa: Where can you find me?
 [Twitter](https://www.twitter.com/cleanCodeNick)
 [Here](https://wwww.github.com/NickBurness):octocat: